Brexit Update – Driving Abroad

 If an agreement on the future trading relationship hasn’t been reached during the transition period, then after the 31st December 2020 you will be required to carry a Green Card if you are planning on take your car abroad.
 The Green Card is an extension to your car insurance policy and you may not be permitted access to enter the countries you are planning to visit without one.
 A full list of countries it available here.

-We will update you on any news that may affect you as a policyholder during the transition period.
+We will update you on any further news or changes that may affect you as a policyholder during the transition period.

 For up to date details read the ‘Visit Europe after Brexit’ page on the GOV.UK website.